adonisjs/v5-docs/content/cookbooks/database/using-postgres-custom-type-parsers.md

 }
 ```

-## Make driver autmatically use BigInt for BIGINT + BIGSERIAL
+## Make driver automatically use BigInt for BIGINT + BIGSERIAL

 One more example is how we can utilise this to convert BIGINT and BIGSERIAL PostgreSQL types to JavaScript BigInt: